Thursday, November 11, 2010

-Six years ago today, The Village Baking Co. began with the birth of our Sourdough Starter.
+Seven years ago today, The Village Baking Co. began with the birth of our Sourdough Starter.
 As Clint returned to Dallas from the San Francisco Baking Institute, he had one thing in mind, to start baking the best sourdough bread in the South.
-Six years later the sourdough continues to rise as we "spread the loaves" across Texas.
-Pick up the birthday bread at Sprouts today and celebrate!
+Seven years later the sourdough continues to rise as we "spread the loaves" across Texas.
+Pick up the birthday bread at your local farmers market and celebrate!

 HISTORY OF SOURDOUGH

 Sourdough is the oldest and most original form of leavened bread.
 The oldest recorded use of sourdough is from the Ancient Egyptian civilizations.